 As with any antique clothing style, Edwardian Titanic shoes are not part of modern footwear fashion.
 That makes dressing up in an Edwardian Titanic outfit challenging.
 Sure, you can buy vintage shoes, but their age makes them very delicate and best suited for show and tell only.

 As for reproduction shoes…. they are near impossible to find.
-One newer brand however has a few fabulous Edwardian reproduction shoes such as this “Astoria” shoe made by American-Duchess is a strappy, short heel pump, in either Ivory or black leather with smooth leather soles ideal for dancing.
-They are highly recommended (Beware of the cheap knock-offs sold elsewhere).
+One newer brand, however, has a few fabulous Edwardian reproduction shoes: this “Astoria” shoe made by American-Duchess is a strappy, short heel pump in either Ivory or black leather with smooth leather soles ideal for dancing.
+They are highly recommended (beware of the cheap knock-offs sold elsewhere).

 Most of the Victorian or Edwardian era women’s shoes were tall lace up boots.
-While these continued to be a popular choice for working day wear or traveling shoes, first class women wanted more beauty and comfort in their footwear.
-The time of Titanic sinking was the height of shoe fashion.
-Boot style shoes were made of colored velvet and silk instead of leather and laced up with wide silky ribbon.
+While these continued to be a popular choice for working daywear or traveling shoes, first class women wanted more beauty and comfort in their footwear.
+The time of the Titanic sinking was the height of shoe fashion.
+Boot style shoes were made of colored velvet and silk instead of leather, and laced-up with wide silky ribbon.
 Slip-ons in the form of mules came back in vogue and were embellished with beads, pearls and applique.
 An early version of the Mary Jane was introduced as a short heeled pump with 3 or more button straps across the foot’s vamp.
-The recent exhibits of Titanic artifacts show many passengers wore these styles of shoes on board.
+The recent exhibits of Titanic artifacts show that many passengers wore these styles of shoes on board.

 New Shoes with Titanic style:

-Edwardian boots were either lace up or button up with the buttons fastening on the outside like this boot.
-The boot could either be a solid color or two toned like men’s spats.
-This nice color combination is good for day wear or while traveling to the Titanic.
+Edwardian boots were either lace-up or button-up, with the buttons fastening on the outside like this boot.
+The boot could either be a solid color or two-toned like men’s spats.
+This nice color combination is good for daywear or while traveling to the RMS Titanic.
 An excellent choice for an all around great boot.